aaron1986/nc-news/README.md

 (8) I used bootstrap to design a card for each article.</br>
 (9) I created a basic Counter file that incremented a count in the console and on the screen.</br>
 (10) I implemented the code from the basic counter into the article vote page.
 Moreover, I added the API via the comments.
+(11) I added the about mne and contact pages to the site, I also created the CSS for both pages.
+(12)